Byron/dua-cli/README.md

  * [ ] Evaluate unit coloring - can we highlight different units better, make them stick out?

+#### ✅ v2.1.13-- Dependency Update; Github Releases

+Binaries for Linux and MacOS are now available on GitHub Releases.

 #### ✅ v2.1.12-- More obvious highlighting of active panel

 Depending on the terminal used, it might not have been obvious which panel was active.
 This might be